Kneelawk/Innovation-Timespace-7/README.md

 [Auto-Updating Server Installer](https://github.com/Kneelawk/Innovation-Timespace-7/raw/main/installers/Innovation-Timespace-7-Server.tar.gz)

-## Alpha
+## Beta

-This modpack is still in alpha while we wait for more core mods like Botania, Spectrum, and Yttr to update to Minecraft 1.20.
+This modpack is currently in beta while more custom content, such as quests and recipes are added.

-Once more core mods are available and in the pack, an official 1.0 version will be released.
+Once the custom content has become stable enough, an official 1.0 version will be released.

 ## Mods